 Everett House is located above the College reception, with magnificent views of the River Thames.
-The modern House accommodates approximately 55 pupils, predominantly made up of full and weekly boarders.
-A small number of day pupils have joined Everett in recent years which has added an extra dimension to the energetic House dynamic.
+The modern House accommodates approximately 55 pupils, made up of day and flexi-boarders with a few weekly boarders in the upper years.
+This mix creates a really energetic House dynamic.

 Mr Tom Armstrong became Housemaster of Everett in September 2014.
 Mr Armstrong joined the English Department at Shiplake in September 2011, and has enjoyed a successful first four years at the College.
 He lives on site with his wife Emma, son Ruaridh and daughter Isla, and their black Labrador Tally.

 Everett has a friendly and informal atmosphere, with two common rooms providing plenty of space to relax, along with a pool room and games consoles.
 House staff strive to provide a homely and welcoming atmosphere in which the boys can explore new opportunities, find out their strengths, be supported in their weaknesses and have their achievements celebrated.
 The House offers a ‘home away from home’ environment that is so important in a boarding school.
 It is a place where individuality is welcomed, and a community to which all members are proud to belong.